-POLICY 1.1.2: The City shall restrict construction or redevelopment in areas controlled by State Coastal Construction Control Lines (CCCL) pursuant to S. 161.053 be consistent with Chapter 161..

-- POLICY 1.1.3: The City shall require that developers use construction methods which will minimize adverse environmental impacts and reduce the flood risk. - POLICY 1.1.4: The City shall continue to require building construction elevations consistent with minimum federal flood insurance regulations. - POLICY 1.1.5: The City shall continue to require building construction techniques be consistent with, or more stringent than, the flood-resistant construction requirements in the Florida Building Code and applicable flood plain management regulations set forth in Title 44 C.F.R.
+- POLICY 1.1.2: The City shall restrict construction or redevelopment in areas controlled by State Coastal Construction Control Lines (CCCL) pursuant to the authority granted in Section 161.053, Florida Statutes be consistent with Chapter 161. - POLICY 1.1.3: The City shall require that developers use construction methods which will minimize adverse environmental impacts and reduce the flood risk. - POLICY 1.1.4: The City shall continue to require building construction elevations consistent with minimum federal flood insurance regulations. - POLICY 1.1.5: The City shall continue to require building construction techniques be consistent with, or more stringent than, the flood-resistant construction requirements in the in compliance with the Florida Building Code and applicable flood plain management regulations set forth in Title 44 C.F.R.
 Part 60. - POLICY 1.1.6: The City shall identify and catalog all existing resource protection plans applicable to it.
-A designated City representative will make contact with each agency regulating resource protection and formulate strategies to coordinate resource protection efforts to eliminate overlap. - OBJECTIVE 1.2: The City shall implement regulations, as needed, through the Unified Land Development Code, to maintain or improve estuarine environmental quality consistent with all applicable state and local regulations. - POLICY 1.2.1: The City shall continue to require that all new or refitted stormwater collection systems comply with applicable State and County codes. - POLICY 1.2.2: The City shall continue to monitor and abide by all NPDES requirements to reduce pollution and improve water quality in all City's water bodies. - POLICY 1.2.3: The City shall continue to implement its canal maintenance dredging, as needed, to improve overall water quality and tidal flushing characteristics. - POLICY 1.2.4: The City shall continue to coordinate with representatives of all local governments which are within one mile of the boundaries of the Hallandale Beach Coastal area to discuss plans and strategies and the implementation of specific programs to ensure (1) adequate sites for water-dependent uses, (2) prevent estuarine pollution, (3) control surface water runoff, (4) protect living marine resources, (5) reduce exposure to natural hazards, and (6) ensure public access to the Intracoastal Waterway and Atlantic beaches. - POLICY 1.2.5: The City shall continue to require that developers incorporate design elements which will benefit the natural and urban environments of Hallandale Beach. - Policy 1.2.6: The City shall continue to encourage the use of pervious pavement and native landscaping methods in order to reduce the deleterious effects of runoff on adjacent ecosystems and property owners. - OBJECTIVE 1.3: The City shall provide criteria for prioritizing shoreline uses in the following manner:
+A designated City representative will make contact with each agency regulating resource protection and formulate strategies to coordinate resource protection efforts to eliminate overlap. - OBJECTIVE 1.2: The City shall implement regulations, as needed, through the Unified Land Development Code, to maintain or improve estuarine environmental quality consistent with all applicable state and local regulations. - POLICY 1.2.1: The City shall continue to require that all new or refitted stormwater collection systems comply with applicable State and County codes. - POLICY 1.2.2: The City shall continue to monitor and abide by all NPDES requirements to reduce pollution and improve water quality in all City's water bodies. - POLICY 1.2.3: The City shall continue to implement its canal maintenance dredging, as needed, to improve overall water quality and tidal flushing characteristics. - POLICY 1.2.4: The City shall continue to coordinate with representatives of all local coastal governments which are within eneat least two miles of the boundaries of the Hallandale Beach Coastal area, including Dania Beach, Hollywood, Aventura, Golden Beach and Sunny Isles, to discuss plans and strategies and the implementation of specific programs to ensure (1) adequate sites for water-dependent uses, (2) prevent estuarine pollution, (3) control surface water runoff, (4) protect living marine resources, (5) reduce exposure to natural hazards, and (6) ensure public access to the Intracoastal Waterway and Atlantic beaches. - POLICY 1.2.5: The City shall continue to require that developers incorporate design elements which will benefit the natural and urban environments of Hallandale Beach. - Policy 1.2.6: The City shall continue to encourage promote the use of pervious pavement and native landscaping methods in order to reduce the deleterious effects of runoff on adjacent ecosystems and property owners through zoning requirements and incentive programs.

+OBJECTIVE 1.3: The City shall provide criteria for prioritizing shoreline uses in the following manner: